mcericson/CSMA_112_Tutorials_2022/README.md

 - **Micropython Documentation:**  https://docs.micropython.org/en/latest/esp32/quickref.html#

+- **UIflow Documentation:** This is the documentation for the UIflow code editor.
+Fork this repository and save it to your Github desktop.
+Open the M5Flow online editor.
+Select the open file icon in the upper right hand corner of the editor and and navigate to the example that you would like to open.
+The sonic sensor and all other external sensors can be found in the "Unit" folder.
+The editor will open the file as blocky example.
+Toggle to python mode and you will see the example written in python. https://github.com/m5stack/M5-ProductExampleCodes

 ## Terminology
 - **Non-volatile memory**: Information that is written into memory such as a solid state drive that will persist after the power is switched off (ROM).